• Skip to primary navigation

 Jenny Lynes, CWIC

-Coordinators serve all of Iowa and are now serving the northwest counties in Illinois outlined with a thick line, these are the counties closest to Iowa on the images below.
+Coordinators serve all of Iowa and are now serving the northwest counties in Illinois outlined with a thick line.
+These are the counties closest to Iowa on the images below.

 map of state of Iowa depicting counties and their respective Community Work Incentives Coordinators